lzrscg/brainstorm/Blockchain/Notes for Modular Summit Talk.md

+Going to talk about how Bitcoin is not about reaching consensus, it's actually the opposite.
+It's about not reaching consensus.

 Bitcoin is a miracle
 - Starting at the beginning of it all
 - Most people thought it would fail (including economists)